java-diff-utils/java-diff-utils/README.md

     * switch to maven and removed other artifacts
     * changed groupid to **com.github.java-diff-utils** due to different forks at github
     * updated maven plugins
-    * JDK 1.8 compatibility
+    * JDK 1.8 compatibility, sorry if you have to stick with older versions
     * support for inline merge
     * restructured packages
     * changed API
     * changed Algorithm to provide only cursor positions